 It’s also important to distinguish sexual assault convictions for which those convicted face jail time, fines, registration as a sex offender, and civil torts.
 A tort is a wrong for which the victim can sue for damages (usually money).
 What Woodley sued for is a tort, and is a part of a civil case.

 Responsibility of Massage Envy and Other Spas for Sexual Assault

 And where is Massage Envy in this equation?
 Is the company liable for the actions of some rogue employees?
 Maybe.
 There are a handful of legal theories that can lay blame at the foot of an employer if certain criteria are met.
 Let’s examine two of them:

-“Respondeat superior” is a fancy Latin phrase which means “let the superior answer” and conveys the notion that an employer is legally responsible for the actions of its employees.
-Massage Envy argues that the rule only applies if the employee is acting in the scope of their employment.
-In other words, in general the employer will be liable if the employee was doing his or her job, carrying out company business, or acting on the employer’s behalf when the incident took place.
+“Respondeat superior” is a fancy Latin phrase that means “let the superior answer” and conveys the notion that an employer is legally responsible for the actions of its employees.
+Massage Envy argues that the rule only applies if the employee is acting within the scope of their employment.
+In other words, in general, the employer will be liable if the employee was doing his or her job, carrying out company business, or acting on the employer’s behalf when the incident took place.
 But if the employee acted independently or purely out of personal motives, the employer might not be liable.

 Here are two examples: a pizza shop offers delivery in 30 minutes or less, or the next order is free.
 The delivery person hits a pedestrian while frantically driving to beat the deadline.
-In this case the company will likely be held liable.
-In the next case, a pharmaceutical company gives its sales people cars to drive for work related sales calls.
+In this case, the company will likely be held liable.
+In the next case, a pharmaceutical company gives its salespeople cars to drive for work-related sales calls.
 After hours an employee uses their car for personal errands and hits a pedestrian.
-Mostly likely the company will not be responsible.
+Most likely the company will not be responsible.